Icelk/kvarn.org/public/pipeline.md

 (at least kinda, see [`application.rs#Body`](https://doc.kvarn.org/kvarn/application/enum.Body.html) for more info).
 Headers are parsed.

+After the response has been sent, Post extensions are resolved.

 # Layer 4 / Caching and compression

 All outgoing data from this layer is cached based on the output of [layer 5](#layer-5--pathing).